basil-16/BikeSharingAssignment/README.md

 - https://www.google.com/search?client=firefox-b-d&q=summer+and+fall+in+US
 - https://pandas.pydata.org/
 - https://scikit-learn.org/stable/
-- All the resoruces referred are given in the notebook itself if any resoruce is missed
+- Credits are given where credit is due if any is missed you can find the same in the notebook

 ## Contact